Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Pushing snow or other materials onto or across highways from private driveways can cause accidents and injury, and is prohibited by Wisconsin §86.01, §86.07, §346.94(5), and/or §346.95.

 Doing so may create potential safety concerns for the traveling public and may impede the snow and ice removal process.
 Snow shall not be stored in any manner, which will obstruct or limit vehicular or pedestrian vision, movement or access.
 Sections 17.60 of the St. Croix County Code of Ordinances and Wisconsin §86.191 prohibit obstruction of vision clearance triangles at intersections.

-The jail holds persons arrested or charged with any level of offense from a misdemeanor driving offense to a serious felony as well as people convicted of a crime and serving time on a sentence.
+The jail holds people arrested or charged with any level of offense from a misdemeanor driving offense to a serious felony as well as people convicted of a crime and serving time on a sentence.
 Intoxicated persons who may be a danger to themselves or others are occasionally held in the jail temporarily until transportation to a detoxification center is available.
-The Sheriff's Office follows an inmate classification process to determine which housing unit would be the best place to house a particular inmate in order to best maintain the safety and security of the facility.
+The Sheriff's Office follows an inmate classification process to determine which housing unit would be the best place to house a particular inmate to best maintain the safety and security of the facility.

-Initial court appearance is typically at 1 p.m. the following business day after arrest.
+The initial court appearance is typically at 1 p.m. the following business day after arrest.
 It can take 2 to 3 hours for an inmate to be released.

 You must have the exact amount of money needed as officer's can not give out change.
 Credit cards can be used on a limited basis.
 Call the jail at 715-386-4752 for information.

 You can find instructions on how to post bond for someone here on the Paying Bonds page.